sdmp/sdmp.github.io/docs/connect.md

 The node chooses a secret `n` and calculates `N` where `N=(g^n)%p`.

-The values of `g`, `p`, and `N`, along with the [key fingerprint](./cryptography) of the node public key, are placed inside a YAML stream constructed according to the following rules:
+The values of `g`, `p`, and `N`, along with the [key fingerprint](./cryptography) of the node public key, and the key fingerprint of the user the node represents, are placed inside a YAML stream constructed according to the following rules:

 * The YAML stream contains a single document.
 * At the root of the YAML stream is a single object named `connection`.
-* The `connection` object properties are: `g`, `p`, `N`, and `node` (the key fingerprint value).
+* The `connection` object properties are: `g`, `p`, `N`, `node` (the key fingerprint value of the node's public key), and `user` (the key fingerprint value of the user's public key).
 * The values of `g` and `p` are integer-encoded.
 * The value of `N` is `binary` encoded, according to [YAML specs](http://yaml.org/type/binary.html).
 * The value of `node` is the string-encoded hex value of the key fingerprint.

-This YAML stream is transformed into a [SYML](./signed-yaml) file, being signed using the key identified by the key fingerprint.
+This YAML stream is transformed into a [SYML](./signed-yaml) file, being signed using the key identified by the `node` key fingerprint.

 Before being sent over the network, the SYML file is encrypted to the public key of the recipient node, using the following rules: